rmkelley/rmkelley.github.io/lab1SQL.md

 [First model](qgisModel.md)

-And here is a link to the model to build the centroid of the whole study area.
+And here is a link to the model to build the centroid of Boston.
+I used select by feature in QGIS and set COUNTYFP to 025 to produce only Boston.
+Then I ran the model below specifying only selected features.

 [Center](MassCent.model3)